-The Chief Executive Officer has the broadest powers to act in CNP Assurances' name in all circumstances, subject to the restrictions on his powers and the financial authorisations decided by the Board of Directors, as set out in its internal rules which may be consulted on the CNP Assurances website .
+The Chief Executive Officer has the broadest powers to act in CNP Assurances group's name in all circumstances, subject to the restrictions on his powers and the financial authorisations decided by the Board of Directors, as set out in its internal rules which may be consulted on the CNP Assurances website 19.
 The restrictions on his powers concern in particular acquisitions exceeding certain financial limits or that are not fully aligned with the strategy decided by the Board.

-The Chief Executive Officer actively participates in Board Meetings and keeps the Board abreast of the day-to-day management of the Company and all significant events affecting the Company.
+The Chief Executive Officer actively participates in Board Meetings and keeps the Board abreast of the day-to-day management of CNP Assurances group and all significant events affecting the Group.
 He helps devise and update the strategy decided by the Board.